ykkan/NChargedBodyTreecode.jl/README.md

 This package provides algorithms for calculating the relativistic space-charge field by treecode and was used for the numerical experiments in the reasearch article:

-Yi-Kai Kan, Franz X. Kartner, Sabine Le Borne and Jens-Peter M. Zemker, "*Relativistic Space-Charge Field Calculation by Interpolation-Based Treecode*", under review
+Yi-Kai Kan, Franz X. Kärtner, Sabine Le Borne and Jens-Peter M. Zemker, "*Relativistic Space-Charge Field Calculation by Interpolation-Based Treecode*", under review

 The treeocodes are implemented based on the tensor-product interpolation with Lagragian polynomials.
 More details can be found in the original article.